 From the mother of dragons in “Game of Thrones” to Captain America from the “The Avengers”, thousands of comic book and science fiction fans went head-to-head for the best costume at the first Comic-Con Africa on Friday.

-Comic Con’s arrival in Africa coincides with a big push by streaming services such as Netflix and Naspers’ Showmax to expand to capitalize on the continent’s love of comics and Hollywood movies.
+Comic Con’s arrival in Africa coincides with a big push by streaming services such as Netflix and Naspers’ Showmax.
+This is to expand to capitalize on the continent’s love of comics and Hollywood movies.

 Tickets for Saturday and Sunday – the most popular days of the three-day event in South Africa – sold out weeks before the launch, Carol Weaving, managing director of organizer Reed Exhibitions, told Reuters.

-Zimbabwean-born comic artist Bill Masuku said the event was a chance for people to learn more about locally produced comics and occupy spaces typically dominated by Hollywood.
+Zimbabwean-born comic artist Bill Masuku said the event was a chance for people to learn more about locally produced comics.
+And also occupy spaces typically dominated by Hollywood.